Rate-limiter usage

 -

-IRateLimiterProviderBase- Allows only creation of locks. -
+IRateLimiterFactoryBase- Allows only for creation of locks. -

 IRateLimiterListenable- Allows only to listening to lock events.